dejwk/roo_display/README.md

 You can obtain general font metrics by calling `font.metrics()`.
 The returned `FontMetrics` object allows you to obtain FreeType properties of the font, such as ascent, descent, linegap, linespace, as well as the maximum glyph extents.
 You can also find out the minimum left- and right-side bearing, which specify how much can a glyph 'stick out' of its anchor extents.
 More on that below, in the section on alignment.

-Generally, using this metrics can help write your application so that it can work with different font sizes.
+Generally, using font metrics can help write your application so that it can work with different font sizes.

 You can also call `font.properties()` to find out basic facts about the font, such as whether it is proportional or monospace, whether it is antialiased, and whether it uses kerning.

 Finally, by calling `font.getHorizontalStringGlyphMetrics(StringView)` you can measure the properties of glyphs or entire strings, without drawing them.
-Specifically, you can obtain a `GlyphMetrics` object, which reveals the string's bounding box, as well as the advance width (which is essentially the width for the purpose of alignment).
+Specifically, you can obtain a `GlyphMetrics` object, which reveals the string's bounding box, as well as the advance width, which is essentially the width for the purpose of alignment.

 That said, the same properties are also captured by `TextLabel`'s `extents()` and `anchorExtents()`, which may be simpler to use (see below).

 ### Alignment

 Text alignment can be a little tricky.
-Text that is optically left- or right-aligned may actually have tails that stick outside of the alignment boundary (e.g. in case of letters such as 'y'), but it may also leave a gap (e.g. for the numeral '1').
-Top and bottom alignment generally depends on the font's metrics, regardless of the glyphs actually used, so that the text doesn't jump up and down when the content changes.
-Finally, in many cases, you may need to keep text aligned at baseline.
+When optically left- or right-aligned, a glyph, such as 'y', may actually have a 'tail' that hang outside of the alignment boundary.
+Another glyph, such as 'i', may have a gap.
+Top and bottom alignment does not depend on glyphs at all, but only on the overall font's metrics, so that the text doesn't jump up and down when the content changes.
+Also, in many cases, you may need to keep text aligned at baseline.

 Luckily, all these subtleties are captured by the `TextLabel`'s `anchorExtents()`.
 Let's see what they may look like for some sample text: